le-chartreux/e-culture/CONTRIBUTING.md

 In this guide you will get an overview of the contribution workflow, to get you started developing.

+⚠️ The code is probably crappy.
+I am not a Web Developper, this is my first time using Vue.js (and JS framework in genereal), Firebase and TypeScript (almost). ⚠️

 ## Table of contents

 <!-- TOC -->